CITIC Guoan Group: Shareholders

 In 2014, the company recapitalized, which several private capitals subscribed the increase.
 After the recapitalization, the stake of CITIC Guoan Group became one of the few assets of CITIC Group that was not injected to its listed subsidiary CITIC Limited.
 CITIC Group also disinvested CITIC Limited in 2015.

 Subsidiaries

 CITIC Guoan Group was the co-founder of Beijing Guoan F.C.
 However, the stake was now owned by CITIC Limited.

 In December 2015, CITIC Guoan Group (via Road Shine Developments and Guoan (HK) Holdings) bought a major stake of Global Tech Holdings for HK$0.11615 per shares.

 Equity investments

-As at 31 December 2015, CITIC Guoan Group via CITIC Guoan Co., Ltd. owned 2.00% stake in Bank of Shanghai.
+As of 31 December 2015, CITIC Guoan Group via CITIC Guoan Co., Ltd. owned 2.00% stake in Bank of Shanghai.

+Lithium

+In June 2023, Bolivia signed an agreement with Citic Guoan Group to develop its lithium reserves, which are the largest in the world.
+Citic Guoan will invest $857 million and may also construct battery plants and an electric vehicle assembly plant.